-Usually this would take around 1-2 hours.
+Usually, this would take around 1-2 hours.
 So plan ahead, and get it going early if you are hosting a party.

 Some tips for speed:

-- Use kiln dried logs (dry out your own logs in your oven after cooking, while it is still warm!)
+- Use kiln-dried logs (dry out your own logs in your oven after cooking, while it is still warm!)

-- Light with the “top down” approach (smaller kindling on top to burn larger logs at the bottom).
+- Light with the “top-down” approach (smaller kindling on top to burn larger logs at the bottom).

 - Use your oven regularly to avoid moisture.

-Can It Get Too Hot?
+Your Pizza Oven Can Get Too Hot

 If the oven gets too hot then the crust will burn before it is cooked through.
 This can happen if you start pushing 930F (500C).

-- Throw in a handful of flour – it’s too hot if it catches fire or burns in 10 seconds.
+Throw in a handful of flour – it’s too hot if it catches fire or burns in 10 seconds.

 When you push the embers, it is a good idea to let the floor cool slightly before your first pizza.
 Leave it for 20 minutes before the first pizza, or use a throw-away piece of dough with no toppings to take the initial sting out of it.

 The patch of the oven floor where you just cooked a pizza will be slightly cooler.
 You can reuse this spot for the next pizza so that it doesn’t burn the base.
 The same goes for turning the pizza – turn it and make sure you put it back in the same place to avoid getting burnt bases.

 Using dough with higher hydration percentages will allow you to cook at higher temperatures.
 Above 70% is a place to start and then up to 80% – it gets harder to manage the sticky dough as you get higher.

-How Can You Regulate The Temperature?
+How To Regulate The Temperature

-Add an extra log every 20-30 minutes depending on the size of the log.
+Add an extra log every 20 minutes depending on the size of the log.
 I try and make sure I have a log on fire to have a flame licking up the side of the oven, to almost “grill” the pizza from above.